micah734/CSharpLiveProject/README.md

 <h2>Introduction</h2>

 <p>For the lst two weeks of my time at the Tech Academy, I worked with my peers in a team developing a full scale MVC Web application in C# and .Net Framework.
-I used ths opportunity to learn and develop my skills in Front-End coding and Back-end coding.
+I used ths opportunity to learn and develop my skills in <a href=https://github.com/micah734/CSharpLiveProject/edit/main/README.md#front-end-story>Front-End coding</a> and <a href=https://github.com/micah734/CSharpLiveProject/blob/main/README.md#back-end-story>Back-end coding</a>.
 My job was to do as best as possible in the time alloted.
 I saw how good developers work with each other and develop a high quality program.
 I had a wide different number of stories from front-end stories that I am very proud of showcasing my abilities in CSS, HTML and Boostrap.
 I also had the chance to work on Back-end stories, showing what a Full-Stack Developer would do on a normal basis.
 I am very proud at the chance I had to work on both types of stories.
 During this time I also had the chance to learn about more project development using SCRUM and Agile methods.
 Throughout all of this, I have learned the necessary skills that I am confident that I will use again and again on future projects.

 Below are descriptions of the stories I worked on, along with code snippets and navigations links.</p>